 Unlike big content which gives depth to the topic, snackable content is often fun and entertaining.
 These are your fast facts, top 10s, memes, Vine videos, Buzzfeed-inspired post and bulleted write-ups.
 It is content marketing’s best answer to people with short attention span.
 It is what you serve if you want to connect to busy and lazy readers because it’s fast and easy to digest.
 People on the go can consume it even via their smartphones.
 They can scan or skim the content without going through everything.

 Snackable content could also be your best chance to reach every Jack, Maria, Sophie and Kaito.
 Remember how people love to share chips, cookies and candies?
 Same thing goes with content.
 People take a bite and share.
 And because it is mobile-friendly, snackable content is much easier to pass on to social media friends.
 In other words, it has the tendency to become viral.
 Thus, snackable content may work for you if you’re aiming for brand awareness.

 Both big content and snackable content are worth creating, sharing and curating.
-The key is to make both work for you by aligning them with your objectives.
+The key is to make both work for you by aligning them with your business blogging objectives.
 Be sure that when you produce them, the quality is tasteful enough that your target niche will want to consume and share them.